Q: What is the mission of GT Aeronautics?

 Q: Can commercial organizations or individuals purchase GTA remotely piloted/unmanned aircraft systems or products for their own specific needs or does GT Aeronautics limit its sales to government/military uses only?

-A: GT Aeronautics remotely piloted/unmanned aircraft systems and products are available to commercial organizations and individuals as well as government and military organizations, subject to U.S. Department of Commerce regulations, International Traffic in Arms Regulations (ITAR) and only if the sale and/or use of the product(s) does not impact the security of the United States or its allies.
+A: GT Aeronautics remotely piloted/unmanned aircraft systems and products are available to commercial organizations and individuals as well as government and military organizations, subject to U.S. Department of Commerce regulations, State Department regulations, International Traffic in Arms Regulations (ITAR) and only if the sale and/or use of the product(s) does not impact the security of the United States or its allies.

 Q: What flight and/or aeronautical experience is necessary in order to fly and operate a Remotely Piloted Aircraft System?